teragonaudio/Website/_posts/2012-05-04-How-to-do-realtime-recording-with-effect-processing-on-iOS.md

 buffer size. iOS does not guarantee to return the exact buffer size that you've asked for, but it will give you something which works for the device and is near what you request.
-Certain types of DSP applications, such as those using FFT, will greatly benefit from having known buffersizes during runtime or compile time, but most other audio effect processing shouldn't matter too much.
-Unless you need a specific buffersize, you should code flexibly and let the system decide for you.
+Certain types of DSP applications, such as those using FFT, will greatly benefit from having known buffer sizes during runtime or compile time, but most other audio effect processing shouldn't matter too much.
+Unless you need a specific buffer size, you should code flexibly and let the system decide for you.

-If you do need a specific buffersize, however, you should create statically-sized structures and proxy buffers to deliver them to the size that iOS determines.
+If you do need a specific buffer size, however, you should create statically-sized structures and proxy buffers to deliver them to the size that iOS determines.
 This will introduce extra latency, but will improve performance in these cases.
 And please note, this in a very small number of